Diederka/Maya-Image-Database-Metadata_Schema-Scripts-Data/README.md

-Documentation of Metadata schema and informations about the OAI-API:

 We provide

-our application profile (metadata schema and documentation.
+Our application profile (metadata schema and documentation).

 And an example of an initial import-csv-file.

 Also a ruby script for initial import for the entities and relationships for our Maya Image Database